Attention-Based Multimodal Image Matching: Conclusions

 \section{Conclusions}

-In this paper, we presented a novel approach for performing multimodal image patch matching using a Transformer encoder on top of Siamese CNN multiscale feature maps, utilizing long-range feature interactions as well as modality-invariant feature aggregations.
-We also introduced a residual connection shown to be essential for training Transformer-based networks form scratch.
-The proposed scheme achieves new SOTA performance when applied to contemporary multimodal patch matching benchmarks and the popular single modality UBC Benchmark, illustrating its generalizability.
+In this paper, we presented a novel approach for performing multimodal image patch matching using a Transformer-Encoder on top of Siamese CNN multiscale feature maps, utilizing long-range feature interactions as well as modality-invariant feature aggregations.
+We also introduced a residual connection, which has been shown to be essential for training Transformer-based networks from scratch.
+The proposed scheme achieves new SOTA performance when applied to contemporary multimodal patch matching benchmarks and the popular single modality UBC Benchmark, illustrating its generality.